Section Image

 Why Live in Groton

-Groton is a nature lover's paradise, surrounded by the expansive Groton State Forest and Vermont's picturesque landscapes.
-The forest, covering 26,000 acres, offers a plethora of things to do, including hiking, kayaking, swimming, camping, and winter activities like snowmobiling and cross-country skiing.
+Groton, Vermont, is a small community surrounded by the scenic landscapes of Groton State Forest, offering residents an abundance of nature and outdoor activities.
+The forest spans 26,000 acres and includes 45 miles of hiking trails, eight lakes and ponds, and opportunities for kayaking, swimming, camping, and winter sports like snowmobiling and cross-country skiing.
 Boulder Beach on Lake Groton is a popular spot for paddle boating, fishing, and enjoying ice cream.
 Homes in Groton range from historic Victorian and colonial styles to newer log cabins and contemporary houses, often with significant acreage or lakefront views.
-The town center along Scott Memorial Highway features essential services like a post office, library, and the Upper Valley Grill & General Store, known for its breakfast menu and homemade pies.
-For more extensive shopping and dining options, residents typically drive 10 miles to Woodsville, New Hampshire.
-Groton faces practical challenges such as heavy rains leading to flooding and a muddy spring season that affects gravel roads and hiking trails.
-The Fall Foliage Celebration in October is a local highlight, featuring a parade, community breakfast, and chicken pie supper.
-All local students attend Blue Mountain Union School, which serves pre-kindergarten through 12th grade.
-Major roads include Scott Memorial Highway and state Road 232, with Cottage Hospital in Woodsville being the nearest medical facility, located 12 miles away.
+The town center along Scott Memorial Highway features essential services like a post office, library, and town office, with Upper Valley Grill & General Store providing groceries and dining options.
+For more extensive shopping and dining, residents typically travel 10 miles to Woodsville, New Hampshire.
+Groton experiences heavy rainfall and risks of flooding, particularly during the spring mud season.
+The community celebrates the changing leaves with the Fall Foliage Celebration, featuring a parade and local food.
+All students attend Blue Mountain Union School, which serves pre-kindergarten through 12th grade.
+Major roads include Scott Memorial Highway and state Road 232, with Cottage Hospital located 12 miles away in Woodsville.

 Home Trends in Groton, VT